Using UGC in email and Klaviyo flows

 Omnichannel UGC: consistent proof everywhere a shopper meets you

-Omnichannel UGC means one cleared, tagged library feeding every surface, so the proof reads the same in an ad, on the PDP and in email.
+Omnichannel UGC means one cleared, tagged library feeding every surface, from ad to PDP to email.
 The weakest surface sets the trust level.

 More from Rohin Aggarwal